bsecker/Zombies_vs_Aliens/README.md

 To do:
  - limit amount of zombies in world
+ - sprites
+ - backgrounds, art, misc stuff
- - reload time
+ - optimise code
- - smooth movement
+ - grenades

 Bugs
  - zombies stop spawning after a certain amount.